mkmeral/containerized-strands-agents/README.md

 #### send_message

-Send a message to an agent.
+Send a message to an agent (fire-and-forget).
 Creates the agent if it doesn't exist.

+Returns immediately after dispatching - use `get_messages` to poll for the response.

 ```python
 send_message(